Transport processes, freezing, embolism

 Climate change, Ecosystem services, Ecosystem water-balance, Plant-water relations, Tree growth

 Carbon cycling, interactions between ecosystems

 My research interests are in carbon cycling in different ecosystem and especially between them.
 After finishing a postdoc related to CO2 and CH4 emissions from lakes and small rivers in Canada, I'm back at the department of Forest Sciences.
-Now I'm working more to create conditions for research then with research itself.
-I am part of Advance_eLTER project which aims to develop the long-term ecosystem research infrastructure so that it will be accepted to the ESFRI roadmap.
+Now I'm working more to create conditions for research than with research itself.
+I am involved in the long-term ecosystem research infrastructures both at national (FinLTSER, INAR RI Ecosystems) and at international (eLTER) level.

 Energy exchange, dissolved organic carbon, DOC production, boreal forest